Aurora-source/zero-latency/README.md

-# Zero-Latency — Trajectory Prediction Pipeline
+# Zero-Latency —

 A multi-modal transformer-based trajectory prediction model trained on the nuScenes dataset.
 The model predicts future trajectories of traffic agents (vehicles, pedestrians, cyclists) using historical motion data and scene context.

+Orignal problem statement :
+Participants must develop a model that predicts the future coordinates (next 3 seconds) of pedestrians and cyclists based on 2 seconds of past motion.

+But we decide to improve the model by using the past 3 secs of data and then predicting the next 6 secs of data instead.
+Doing this may tank our ADE and FDE as we could have shown much better results for less time predicted but I thought that this model would be better in the long run.

 ---

 ## Prediction results

 The visualisation below shows the model predicting 6 seconds of future trajectories for all agents in a single scene.
 Solid lines are the model's best prediction (minADE mode), dashed lines are ground truth, and faint lines show all K=6 predicted modes.
-Also the results change for every scene , ADE and FDE are higher for scenes with higher moving objects. ( TO REPRODUCE the exact scene presented here use python single_inference.py --seed 5575121 , the seed is important )
+Also the results change for every scene , ADE and FDE are higher for scenes with higher moving objects.
+In the animation you can see the model taking previous 6 steps (3 secs) and then predicting the next 12 steps (6 secs)  ( TO REPRODUCE the exact scene presented here use python single_inference.py --seed 5575121 , the seed is important )

 ![Multi-agent trajectory prediction](visualisations/multi_agent_prediction.png)